-Step 1: Install Raspbian Operating system
+Step 1: Install 3CX SBC on Raspbian Linux

-Step 3: Configure 3CX SBC
+Step 2: Configure 3CX SBC

 - Enter “FQDN”: You can get this from “Settings” > “Network” > “FQDN Tab”.

-- Enter “Local IP”.
-Enter the IP Address of 3CX Phone System.
-If 3CX Phone System is behind a NAT enter the local IP.
-If 3CX Phone System is not behind a NAT (where “ipconfig” will result in a public IP address), then enter the Public IP.
+- Enter “Local IP”: Enter the 3CX’s IP Address.
+If the 3CX Phone System is behind a NAT enter the local IP.
+If the 3CX Phone System is not behind a NAT, where “ipconfig” on Windows or “hostname -I” on Linux will result in a public IP address, then enter the Public IP.

 - Enter “PBX Port”: You can get this from "Settings” > “Network”> “Ports” tab > “SIP Port” field.

-- Enter “Tunnel port”: located in “Settings” > “Security” > “3CX Tunnel” > “Tunnel Listening port”
+- Enter “Tunnel Port”: Located in “Settings” > “Security” > “3CX Tunnel” > “Tunnel Listening port”.

-- Enter “Tunnel Password”: which you can get from “Settings” > “Security” > “3CX Tunnel” > “Tunnel Password”.
+- Enter “Tunnel Password”: Get it from “Settings” > “Security” > “3CX Tunnel” > “Tunnel Password”.